S4 method for class 'SpatRaster,SpatRaster'

 near: nearest neighbor.
 This method is fast, and it can be the preferred method if the cell values represent classes.
 It is not a good choice for continuous values.
 This is used by default if the first layer of x is categorical.

 bilinear: bilinear interpolation.
 This is the default if the first layer of x is numeric (not categorical).
+(3x3 cell window).

 cubic: cubic interpolation.
+(5x5 cell window).

-cubicspline: cubic spline interpolation.
+cubicspline: cubic B-spline interpolation.
+(5x5 cell window).

 lanczos: Lanczos windowed sinc resampling.
+(7x7 cell window).

 sum: the weighted sum of all non-NA contributing grid cells.